michelle-morin/NumberToWord/README.md

 ## Description

 _This console application translates numbers in numeric form into written words.
-For example, it would translate 384 into "three hundred eighty four"._
+For example, it would translate 384 into "three hundred eighty four".
+The program accepts input of numbers less than or equal to 1 trillion._

 ## Specifications: